jugmac00/launchpad-buildd/docs/how-to/deployment.rst

 #.
 Builders will get the new image after they finish their next build (or
    are disabled) and go through being reset.
-Since dogfood's build farm is typically mostly idle, you can use ``manage-builders -l dogfood --reset`` to reset all builders and force them to pick up the new image.
+Since dogfood's build farm is typically mostly idle, you can use ``manage-builders -l dogfood --reset`` to reset all builders and force them to pick up the new image (from ``ubuntu-archive-tools``).

 #.
-Perform QA on dogfood until satisfied.
+Perform QA on dogfood until satisfied, see :doc:`/how-to/qa`.

 Releasing to production
 -----------------------